 • Evaluation of the efficacy of the corneal storage medium – Cornisol

-• Effect of VEGF level in tenon’s fibroblasts on the outcome of glaucoma surgery
+• Effect of VEGF level in Tenon’s fibroblasts on the outcome of glaucoma surgery

 • Mechanism of understanding posterior capsular opacification (PCO)